leezythu/MetaBLINK/README.md

 ```
 ## Model Training
 The model training procedure is almost the same as BLINK model.
 You can refer its repository for training details.
 ## Meta Learning
 In our paper, we apply the meta-learning technique on BLINK.
 Please goto the `Meta-Learning` folder for more details.
+## Troubleshooting
+If you have any question, please create an issue here.